ApplySci/aim/README.md

 The live scoring of a tournament is done in a **Google spreadsheet**, based on the one developed by David Bresnick for the World Riichi Championship.

+### In the app, all state is managed by Riverpod

+Thanks to fantastic work by [@North101](https://github.com/North101), all of the state is now managed by [Riverpod](https://riverpod.dev/) providers & listeners

 ## Coding decisions that might be unexpected (and might be unsound):